Schepp/schepp.dev/posts/running-webkit-on-windows.md

 There are two ways to do so: a manual and an automated one.

 Alexander Skachkov was kind enough to describe all required steps of the manual way [in a blog post three years ago](https://medium.com/@alSkachkov/how-to-load-the-latest-webkit-on-windows-962a9219c1e1).
 The only update from my side would be to not install Cygwin and Apple iTunes, as both are monsters, but instead to download the so-called "WebkitForWindows [WebKitRequirements](https://github.com/WebKitForWindows/WebKitRequirements/releases)" as ZIP and to put the content of their `bin64` folder into the one with the same name of your WebKit-Cairo folder.
-Afterwards you run `MiniBrowser.exe` and should greeted with a spartan browser window.
+Afterwards you run `MiniBrowser.exe` and should be greeted with a spartan browser window.

-But you probably don't wanna jump through the hoops of manual installation, especially not everytime you need to upgrade WebKit.
+But you probably don't wanna jump through the hoops of manual installation, especially not each and everytime you need to upgrade WebKit.
 The automated way is to install and use "[Playwright](https://playwright.dev/)".
 Playwright is basically what Puppeteer is for Chrome, but for Chrome, Firefox and Safari at the same time.
 All you need to get going is [npm](https://www.npmjs.com/get-npm).
 Then you run it like this:

 ```
 npx playwright wk https://webkit.org/